For point of sale your Adyen account has three levels:

 - A single company account on the Adyen platform.
 This represents your core business entity, and is where invoices for terminal orders are sent.

 - One or more merchant accounts under your company account.
 You receive settlements and reports at the merchant account-level.

 - One or more stores under each merchant account.
 These represent your physical store locations, and are used to process point of sale transactions.
-Each Adyen terminal is associated with a store.
+Each Adyen payment terminal is associated with a store.

-Although payments are processed through terminals and stores, your transactions will be settled at the merchant account-level.
+Although payments are processed through payment terminals and stores, your transactions will be settled at the merchant account-level.